 Online proctored exams are available in most locations globally.
-In this format, you can sit your exam from any location that meets our environment requirements, and you will be supervised by a virtual invigilator, known as a proctor.
+In this format, you can sit your exam from any location that meets our room requirements, and you will be supervised by a person via your computer, known as an online proctor.

 This format is not available in all locations – please check your available appointments in My CPA Program.

 You must bring one original form of valid and current identification to your exam.
 This ID must be government-issued, and it must contain your full name, date of birth and your photograph.